 With the COVID-19 (coronavirus) pandemic stretching on, new conversations revolve around potential cures, vaccines and other preventative possibilities.
 Chief among those has been the drug hydroxychloroquine which has also generated a lot of headlines in recent weeks.

-But despite the president’s comments, Cleveland Clinic experts recommend against using it.
+But despite making the news and social media feeds, Cleveland Clinic experts recommend against using it.
 We spoke to cardiologist Steven Nissen, MD, and critical care specialist Abhijit Duggal, MD, about the drawbacks of adopting the drug.